StefanoGermani/FactoryNet/README.md

 Terms
 -----

-A 'Plant' is the thing that creates your objects for you.
+A 'Factory' is the thing that creates your objects for you.
 A 'Blueprint' is what a user provides to tell a plant how to create an object.

 Defining a Blueprint